 - reheat food to steaming hot (over 70 degree Celsius) before eating

-- avoiding foods that are at high risk of Listeria (eg uncooked, smoked or RTE fish, seafood, or sushi, pate, precooked meat products, RTE salads, raw milk, soft serve ice creams or soft cheeses).
+- avoiding foods that are at high risk of Listeria (eg uncooked, smoked or ready to eat (RTE) fish, seafood, or sushi, pate, precooked meat products, RTE salads, raw milk, soft serve ice creams or soft cheeses).